NekoSakuraLucia/NekoSakuraLucia/README.md

 <h2 align="center">🌸 Hello!
-I'm Neko Sakura, a Discord Bot Developer! 🌸</h2>
+I'm Neko Sakura, a Frontend Developer! 🌸</h2>

 ---

 <div align="center">
   <h3>✨ About Me ✨</h3>
   <p>
-    Hello there! 💖 I'm Neko Sakura, a passionate <strong>Discord Bot Developer</strong> who loves creating bots with personality and power! 💻🌸
+    Hello there! 💖 I'm Neko Sakura, a passionate <strong>Frontend Developer</strong> who loves creating beautiful and interactive web applications! 💻🌸
-    I specialize in using <em>JavaScript</em>, <em>TypeScript</em>, and <em>Node.js</em> to bring bots to life on Discord. ✨ I'm all about making Discord a more fun and engaging place, one bot at a time!
-Let’s code together and bring some magic to the server! 🦄✨
+    I specialize in using <em>ReactJS</em>, <em>Next.js</em>, and <em>JavaScript</em> to build dynamic and user-friendly interfaces. ✨
+    I'm all about making the web a more engaging place, one component at a time!
+Let’s code together and bring some magic to the frontend! 🦄✨
   </p>
 </div>